OSsunNO/NewsModel/README.md

 # NewsModel
 KoBERT model fine-tuned with data consisting of easy and difficult sentences from news articles
 ## Purpose
-To distinguish between difficult and easy sentences in a news article
+To distinguish between difficult sentences from news article
 ## Demonstration Video